 Lead-PI

-Dr Babette Hoogakker
+Babette Hoogakker

-Associate Professor in Palaeoceanography and Climate Change
+Professor in Palaeoceanography and Climate Change

 Babette joined Heriot-Watt in 2017.
 Prior to this she worked as a postdoc at the University of Oxford (NERC research fellowship), and the University of Cambridge.
 Babette is interested in the relationship between the global biogeochemical cycles (especially oxygen and carbon) and the evolution of the oceans and climate using isotope and trace element proxies.